rshin1209/desres/README.md

 **Figure 4.
 Entropy Matrix Comparison between Peptide B and Peptide C, derived from `./B/B_entropy_map.npy` and `./C/C_entropy_map.npy`, respectively.**

 **Figure 2** highlights notable entropy changes in M1Y, I7K, and R20K (A#B denotes mutation from A to B at residue number #).
-Beyond the mutation sites, phenylalanine (F at residue 15) exhibits a substantial alteration in correlations with other residues.
+Beyond the mutation sites, phenylalanine (F at residue 15) undergoes a substantial alteration in correlations with other residues.
 This pattern is further evident in **Figure 3**, comparing peptides A and C, where mutation sites include K2Y, R19L, and R20K.
 Conversely, the comparison between peptides B and C in **Figure 4** reveals anticipated entropy changes solely at the mutation sites Y1M, K2Y, K7I, and R19L.

 <img src="https://github.com/rshin1209/desres/assets/25111091/f2c17e74-4837-4001-a5ca-1049d748a91d" width="600">

 **Figure 5.
 PhenylAlanine (Resi 15) and Lysine (Resi 20) are presented in Peptides B and C.**

 These findings suggest a potential influence of lysine (residue 20), present in peptides B and C but not in peptide A, on restricting the conformational space of phenylalanine—closest to the NiRAN domain (**Figure 5**).
 This observation aligns with the results of viral infection experiments, where peptide A exhibited the highest average inhibition at 100 µM.
-It is conceivable that the mutation of residue 20 from arginine to lysine has led to a loss of correlation between phenylalanine and the NiRAN domain for inhibition, resulting instead in an increased correlation within its own peptides B and C.
+It is conceivable that the mutation of residue 20 from arginine to lysine has led to a loss of correlation between phenylalanine and the NiRAN domain for inhibition, resulting instead in an increased correlation within peptides B and C.

 ### Peptide A-dis, B-dis, and C-dis